 Table 2 shows the means, standard deviations, effects sizes (Cohen's d), and t and p values for cognitive performance as a function of menstrual phase.
-As expected, there was a significant phase difference on the mental rotation task, with higher scores in the early follicular phase in comparison to performance in the ovulatory cycle phase.
-Thus, performance in mental rotation was higher under lower levels of estrogen.
-Furthermore, there was a significant phase difference on the verbal fluency task, with higher scores in the ovulatory cycle phase in comparison with performance in the early follicular phase.
-Thus, performance in verbal fluency was higher under higher levels of estrogen.
+As expected, there was a significant phase difference for scores on the mental rotation task, with participants scoring higher in the early follicular phase as compared to the ovulatory cycle phase.
+In other words, participants performed more accurately on the mental rotation task when estrogen levels were lower.
+Furthermore, there was a significant phase difference for scores on the verbal fluency task, such that participants scored higher during the ovulatory cycle phase as compared to the early follicular phase.
+Thus, participants’ performance on the verbal fluency test was enhanced during the menstrual cycle phase in which estrogen levels were higher.
 Effects of menstrual cycle's phases on the Water-level test and on Digit Span test were nonsignificant.

 Table 2 about here